devsoumenplugin/logger_master/README.md

-# Bera Logger
+# Logger master

-Bera Logger is simple php logger which you can use in your php projects to log information.
+our Logger is simple php logger which you can use in your php projects to log information.

 ## Installation